 You need to build the initial traction of the product yourself and validate your idea out in the market.
 How do you do that you ask?

 Build the prototype, keep increasing its fidelity in every iteration and collect feedback.
 Alternatively, you can also take the MVP approach and build the minimum viable product yourself, which brings us to the next and last point in our list.

 You have two founders approaching you.
 One approaches you with an app idea and possibly a power-point presentation about how he envisions the app to manifest.
 Another brings a basic version of the app with him.
 It’s nothing flashy, just the bare minimum, but it works nonetheless.
 He has validated the ideas and has actual users who are benefiting from it.
 He is full of ideas as well and wants you onboard to make it even better.
 Who will you be more likely to pick?

 If you keep waiting for your co-founder to come onboard, you are likely to miss out on the market opportunities.
 Get started with building the first version of your product, get market validation and finding the right technical co-founder would no longer be a task.

 Uber’s first version was built by a company in Mexico.
 It was only after the app received acceptance did they bring the development in-house.

 Working on a version 1 of your app shows traction, validation, progress and ability to execute.
 A custom software development company is your gateway to getting this done.

-At Arkenea, we have 9+ years of experience in designing and developing mobile apps for clients ranging from upcoming startups to fortune 500 enterprises.
+At Arkenea, we have 10+ years of experience in designing and developing mobile apps for healthcare clients ranging from upcoming startups to fortune 500 enterprises.
 We know what goes into building a business from scratch and have worked extensively with non-tech founders which makes us best suited to be your development partner.